awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

   Application Manager integrates with [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) to provide log data in the context of your application without having to leave Systems Manager\.
 + **View and manage OpsItems for an application or cluster**

   Application Manager integrates with [AWS Systems Manager OpsCenter](OpsCenter.md) to provide a list of operational work items \(OpsItems\) for your applications and clusters\.
 The list reflects automatically generated and manually created OpsItems\.
-You can view details about the resource that created an OpsItem, as well as the OpsItem status, source, and severity\.
+You can view details about the resource that created an OpsItem and the OpsItem status, source, and severity\.
 + **View resource compliance data for an application or cluster**

   Application Manager integrates with [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) to provide compliance and history details about your AWS resources according to rules you specify\.
 Application Manager also integrates with [AWS Systems Manager State Manager](systems-manager-state.md) to provide compliance information about the state you want to maintain for your Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 + **View Amazon ECS and Amazon EKS cluster infrastructure information**

-  Application Manager integrates with [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) to provide information about the health of your cluster infrastructures as well as a component runtime view of the compute, networking, and storage resources in a cluster\.
+  Application Manager integrates with [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/) and [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) to provide information about the health of your cluster infrastructures and a component runtime view of the compute, networking, and storage resources in a cluster\.

   However, you can't manage or view operations information about your Amazon EKS pods or containers in Application Manager\.
 You can only manage and view operations information about the infrastructure that is hosting your Amazon EKS resources\.
 + **View detailed resource information in one console**